- 📖 Geeky Medics OSCE Book

 How will I know if the emergency contraception has worked?

 The only way to be sure if emergency contraception has worked is by taking a pregnancy test.
-This should be taken 3 weeks after unprotected intercourse.
+This should be taken 3 weeks after UPSI.
 This should be done even if they have bleeding as this may not represent a normal period.
-Ideally, patients should be issued with a pregnancy test at the time of being provided with emergency contraception.
+Ideally, patients should be given a pregnancy test at the time of being provided with emergency contraception.

 Can I take an emergency contraceptive method more than once?

-In the case of a copper IUD, this is effective as contraception immediately upon insertion and therefore no further emergency contraception would be required.
+A Cu-IUD is effective as contraception immediately upon insertion, and therefore, no further emergency contraception would be required.

-Both Levonelle® and ellaOne® can be used again in the same menstrual cycle.
-However, ellaOne® is rendered less effective by progestogen use in the 7 days preceding and 5 days following use.
-As such, Levonelle® is not recommended to be used in those days around ellaOne® use.
-There is no such interaction when using Levonelle®.
-The choice of a repeat emergency contraception agent should be guided by previous use, and ongoing contraception should be recommended.3
+Both LNG-EC and UPA-EC can be used again in the same menstrual cycle.
+However, UPA-EC is less effective when progestogens are used in the 7 days preceding and 5 days following use.
+As such, LNG-EC is not recommended for use in those days around UPA-EC use.
+There are no limits to how many times LNG can be used if LNG was previously used as EC.
+The choice of a repeat EC should be guided by previous use, and ongoing contraception should be recommended.

 What should I do about taking other contraception?